MitryDim/fleetman/README.md

 `helm install your-release-name .`
 Replace "your-release-name" with the desired name for your deployment.

+>[!Note]
+> Wait a few moments before deploying all pods.
+The probes are seting up.

 ### Verification of Installation

 Check that the pods are running: